f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 iApp Templates & Deployments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are multiple ways to an iApp on BIG-IP.
+There are multiple ways to install an iApp on BIG-IP.
 These includes using
 TMOS Shell (TMSH), the GUI (TMUI), and the REST Interface.
 All the abovementioned mechanisms
 are supported and, if required, can be used in conjunction with each other.